 - Publishers' Convention is ONPA's annual three-day premier event, held every summer at a hotel or resort in Oregon.
 Official business, annual reports, installation of a new board, and industry development sessions are conducted at this meeting.

-- ONPA Sales Symposium is an annual one-day conference designed to train new advertising sales personnel at member newspapers, giving them basic skills in prospecting, making presentations, meeting objections, and closing the sale.
-It also provides basic training in ad layout and design.
+- Sales Training Seminars are designed to train new advertising sales personnel at member newspapers, giving them basic skills in prospecting, making presentations, meeting objections, and closing the sale.
+These seminars also provide basic training in ad layout and design.

 - Better Newspaper Contest and Awards Presentation.
 Each year member newspapers prepare entries for a contest which recognizes the best work published that year.
 Awards are presented at the annual Publisher's Convention and in awards presentations on this web site.